WA-Washington News Coverage Advisory - KTVZ

 FBN—NFL THIS WEEK

 The return of Beast Mode.
 A division title on the line.
 Possible home-field advantage throughout the NFC playoffs.
-Those are the intriguing story lines of the juiciest matchup of the NFL’s final week of the regular season as the San Francisco 49ers and Seattle Seahawks square off in a Sunday night showdown that will have a postseason feel.
-By Dennis Waszak Jr. SENT: 2160 words.
+By Dennis Waszak Jr. SENT: 2180 words.

 Comments